iamgio/animated/README.md

 - `AnimatedScale`
 - `AnimatedTranslatePosition`

-When these properties are instantiated via their 0-arguments constructor, the target node references to the `Animated`'s child.
+When these properties are instantiated via their zero-arguments constructor, the target node references to the `Animated`'s child.

 ```java